gilesknap/gphotos-sync/etc/DriveAndPhotos.rst

 It looks like some of my uploads in my test account have very old modify dates in Drive (like 2 years old).
 All my test photos are my own from my main account and I can only guess that drive has linked to existing entries (by hash) across accounts.

-Conclusion - use of modified date in Drive vs Picasweb is not viable.
+Conclusion - use of modified date in Drive vs Picasaweb is not viable.

 PicasaWeb IDs
 =============